Descanonge/tomate/docs/source/scanning.rst

 In-coordinates are also assumed to be arranged in the same way for all files (same values, same indexing).
-If this is not the case, the coordinate should be marked as shared.
-Keep in mind that *all coordinates are independent*.
+If this is not the case, the coordinate should be marked as shared: keep in mind that *all coordinates are independent*.
 For example, in a dataset of the sea surface temperature with an image per date per file, the latitude and longitude will be 'in' and the temperature 'shared'.
 There could also be more than one date per file, for instance one file for each month with daily images.

-The CS must find 2 to 3 things: the coordinates values, the index in the file for that value, and if the CS is shared, the file that contains this value.
+The CS must find various *elements*: the coordinates values, the index in the file for each value, and if the CS is shared, the file that contains this value.
+For each variable, the dimensions it depends upon must be retrieved.
-All those variables are indexed on the coordinate values, so when we ask for the i_th value of a coordinate, we take the i_th file, and the i_th in-file index to know where to look in that file.
+All those elements are indexed on the coordinate values, so when we ask for the i\ :sup:`th` value of a coordinate, we take the i\ :sup:`th` file, and the i\ :sup:`th` in-file index to know where to look in that file.
 The fact that everything is indexed on coordinates values, means that coordinates scanned from files will always have values in growing order.